(Published September 2013, last updated June 2023)

 Hôtel les Templiers (book through your favourite hotel booking website)

-La Maison Léonie (two rooms, four people)
+La Maison Léonie (2 rooms, 4 people)

 Campground